 Biographical Information

 "Minoso was one of the best competitors I've ever seen. . .
 He'd run into walls and get on guys who weren't putting out.
 He was also one of the nicest guys I've ever known when the game was over. . .
 I had more respect for him than anyone I've ever met." - Jim Derrington in a 1991 interview appearing in the L.A.
 Times

-Minnie Minoso was a seven-time All-Star Gold Glove outfielder who played 17 often highly productive years in the majors.
+Minnie Minoso was a seven-time All-Star Gold Glove outfielder who played 17 often highly productive years in the majors, hitting over .300 in seasons.
 As good as he was young - finishing #2 in the 1951 AL Rookie of the Year race with a sizzling 326/.422/.500 line and league leads in both triples and steals set the pace - he actually had some of his best years after the age of 30.
 Between 30 and 34 he reeled off five straight .300 BA seasons, with three All-Star selections, three Gold Gloves, and MVP votes in each.

 Negro Leagues

 Minnie's book Just Call Me Minnie says that he was born in 1925 and began playing semi-pro ball in Cuba in 1941.
 He was in professional winter ball there starting in 1944, and with the New York Cubans in the American Negro Leagues from 1945 to 1948.
 He hit .309 in 1946 and .294 in 1947.
 Minoso was the starting 3B in the East-West All-Star Game in both 1947 and 1948.